microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/README.md

 </div>

 In the spirit of democratizing ChatGPT-style models and their capabilities, DeepSpeed is proud to introduce a general system framework for enabling an end-to-end training experience for ChatGPT-like models, named ***DeepSpeed Chat***.
-It can automatically take your favorite pre-trained large language models though an OpenAI InstructGPT style three stages to produce your very own high-quality ChatGPT-style model.
+It can automatically take your favorite pre-trained large language models through an OpenAI InstructGPT style three stages to produce your very own high-quality ChatGPT-style model.
 DeepSpeed Chat makes training for high-quality ChatGPT-style models easy, fast, affordable and scalable.

 With just one click, you can train, generate and serve a 1.3 billion parameter ChatGPT model within 1.36 hours on a single consumer-grade NVIDIA A6000 GPU with 48GB memory.
 On a single DGX node with 8 NVIDIA A100-40G GPUs, DeepSpeed-Chat enables training for a 13 billion parameter ChatGPT model in 13.6 hours.
-On multi-GPU multi-node systems (cloud scenarios),i.e., 8 DGX nodes with 8 NVIDIA A100 GPUs/node, DeepSpeed-Chat can train a 66 billion parameter ChatGPT model under 9 hours.
+On multi-GPU multi-node systems (cloud scenarios),i.e., 8 DGX nodes with 8 NVIDIA A100 GPUs/node, DeepSpeed-Chat can train a 66 billion parameter ChatGPT model in under 9 hours.
 Finally, it enables 15X faster training over the existing RLHF systems, and can handle training of ChatGPT-like models with over 200 billion parameters: another impossible feat with the existing systems.
-For the full range of discussion on various model sizes and low training cost enabled by DeepSpeed-Chat, please refer to the [Release Blog](https://github.com/microsoft/DeepSpeed/tree/master/blogs/deepspeed-chat) and [Training Performance Evaluation](#-training-performance-evaluation-).
+For the full range of discussion on various model sizes and low training costs enabled by DeepSpeed-Chat, please refer to the [Release Blog](https://github.com/microsoft/DeepSpeed/tree/master/blogs/deepspeed-chat) and [Training Performance Evaluation](#-training-performance-evaluation-).

-Beyond this release, DeepSpeed system has been proudly serving as the system backend for accelerating a range of on-going efforts for fast training/fine-tuning Chat-Style models (e.g., LLaMA).
+Beyond this release, DeepSpeed system has been proudly serving as the system backend for accelerating a range of ongoing efforts for fast training/fine-tuning Chat-Style models (e.g., LLaMA).
 The following are some of the open-source examples that are powered by DeepSpeed:

 - [Databricks Dolly](https://github.com/databrickslabs/dolly)
 - [LMFlow](https://github.com/OptimalScale/LMFlow)